OTT Deployment in the Cloud – What Broadcasters Need to Know in 2024

 Dacast OTT Video Platform

-Online OTT platforms are great for brands that want to launch and scale video streaming efforts quickly.
-Over-the-top video cloud solutions allow businesses to focus on producing high-quality content for their audience without worrying about hardware, technical challenges, and infrastructure scaling.
+Online OTT cloud platforms are great for brands that want to launch and scale video streaming efforts quickly.
+Investing in OTT platforms with end-to-end video streaming allows businesses to refocus their efforts on core business objectives.
+This way, they can concentrate on producing high-quality content for their audience without worrying about hardware, technical challenges, and infrastructure scaling.
+Brands can simply upload videos to their OVP platform and, with a few configurations, deliver VOD or live-streaming content directly to their audience at an affordable price.

 Many OTT platforms also give brands complete control over distribution.
 For example, broadcasters can use a white-label video player to customize the viewing experience to ensure it’s on-brand.
 Comprehensive video APIs also allow enterprises to integrate video content and cloud streaming functionality into their own mobile apps, websites, and more.